raisax2/Let-sCook-App/README.md

 # Let'sCook App

 Welcome to **Let'sCook**, a simple and user-friendly iOS app that helps you explore recipes based on the ingredients you have.
-This app is the **first version** of a larger project that later evolved into **What's Cooking**.
+This app is the **first version** of a larger project that later evolved into **Whats_Cookin**.

 ---